SublimeText-Markdown/MarkdownEditing/docs/troubleshooting.md

 ## Roll back to an older version

-When you notice any undesired behavior introduced by the latest update, your feedback is always welcome at [issue page][mdeissues].
+When you notice any undesired behaviour introduced by the latest update, your feedback is always welcome at [issue page][mdeissues].
 However before it's fixed, you can rollback to [an earlier version][mdereleases].
 Find the desired version and download the zip file, then follow [manual installation guide](#manual-installation)

 ## Known Bugs